-Domaine Roy was the first winery I visited in Portland, Oregon last summer during the Society of Wine Educators conference.
+Domaine Roy was the first winery I visited in Portland, Oregon in 2017 during the Society of Wine Educators conference.
 I was surprised at the size of the winery and sleek nature of the winery.
-I didn’t know much about the winery before we arrived and found the visit truly eye-opening.
-Today’s wine is the Pinot Noir Incline 2014 it had rich fruit notes and a round mouthfeel.
+I didn’t know much about it before we arrived and found the visit truly eye-opening.
+We tasted the Pinot Noir Incline 2014 it had rich fruit notes and a round mouthfeel.
+While 2014 in some parts of the wine world wasn’t considered a great vintage, as the year of my son’s birth, it is a very special vintage to me.
 We also tried the 2013 Pinot Noir and a Pinot Noir from Yamhill-Carlton Incline.
 That one had great minerality and was beautiful, floral and fruity at the same time.
 It also showed some tea notes.

 The history behind Domaine Roy & Fils is very interesting.
 It began in 2012 when two sons, Marc-André Roy and Jared Etzel decided to follow their fathers efforts.
 Their fathers had created the very successful winery, Beaufreres in 1991.
 We visited the Iron Filbert Vineyard and Winery in the Dundee Hills AVA.
 Formerly a hazelnut orchard, they planted it to Pinot Noir and Chardonnay in 2013.
 It is a south facing parcel with volcanic soils and Basalt rock.
 2015 was their first vintage.
 Their wines are made from estate and non-estate fruit, currently.